-Seahawks counting on Jason Myers — who they cut a year ago — to stop placekicking merry-go-round in second chance in Seattle
+A year ago, the Seahawks cut Jason Myers.
+Now, it’s up to him to stop their merry-go-round at kicker.

 Myers, though, said working with two holders throughout training camp — Ryan and Michael Dickson — meant that “I didn’t really have my rhythm.’’

-That the team had two holders was one reason for making the decision after two games of the preseason so that at that point, the focus could turn to getting the kicking battery of Janikowksi and Dickson prepared for the season rather than continuing to compete.
+That the team had two holders was one reason for making the decision after two games of the preseason so that at that point, the focus could turn to getting the kicking battery of Janikowski and Dickson prepared for the season rather than continuing to compete.

-Myers also had little time to lament not winning the Seattle job at the time as he was claimed by the Jets the next day.
+Myers also had little time to lament not winning the Seattle job as he was claimed by the Jets the next day.

 And there, he finally had the kind of season he knew he could.

-Myers had been cut by Jacksonville six games into the 2017 season, his third with the team, after starting out the year 11-15.
-That year continued what had been somewhat of a negative arc from making 26-30 (86.7 percent) as a rookie in 2015 (he made the team as a free agent out of Marist after spending a year in the Arena Football League) and then 27-34 (79.4 percent) in 2016.
+Myers had been cut by Jacksonville six games into the 2017 season, his third with the team, after starting out the year 11 of 15.
+That year continued what had been somewhat of a negative arc from making 26 of 30 (86.7%) as a rookie in 2015 (he made the team as a free agent out of Marist after spending a year in the Arena Football League) and then 27 of 34 (79.4%) in 2016.

 Myers said he’s made no significant changes along the way, saying “a fresh start’’ helped lead to the success with the Jets.